 All three editions come with insert and band stickers.

 Each edition is unique and comes with a different A2 poster.

-The vinyl is available for pre-order beginning Thursday, February 21, 2019 at the following link:
+The vinyl is available for pre-order on Thursday, February 21, 2019, at Interstellar Smoke Records

 RIFF RELEVANT [Halsey]: Congrats on ‘Magnasonic‘!
 Thunderbird Divine covers a lot of musical territory in only four songs.
 Was that by design or did it just come about organically?

 Thunderbird Divine [Erik Caplan]: Thanks for the kind words.
 The songwriting on ‘Magnasonic‘ came together in a very natural way through healthy collaboration.
 We definitely didn’t try to do anything but create the kind of songs we all enjoy hearing and playing.
 What you hear on the record is the result of our chemistry as a band.

 When it came to recording, our main goal was to do something beyond the usual stoner/rock/metal album.
 We wanted it to be layered and have depth, without sounding like we were trying to be weird for the sake of being weird.
 We all had ideas about the kinds of sounds we thought should be featured throughout the various song sections, and we definitely made sure all of those elements, no matter how unconventional, made it onto the recording.

 Once we started letting our friends hear some of our early mixes, folks started telling us that we were doing something really different and interesting.
 I think we were so hyper-focused on making the record we had in our hearts and minds that we didn’t have much perspective on the way it sounded, beyond knowing we busted our asses putting it together.